mtntruong/AGTC/README.md

 For PDF, please visit https://mtntruong.github.io/
 The appendix, which is somehow not included in the publisher's version, is freely available on the above website or can be directly accessed at [this link](https://mtntruong.github.io/assets/pdf/2024_TPAMI_supp.pdf).

-If you have any question, please open an issue.
+If you have any questions, please open an issue.
 The algorithm can also be applied to other applications.
-Please feel free to ask if you need help with training the algorithm using other datasets.
+Please feel free to ask if you need help training the algorithm on other datasets.

 # Source code
 The proposed algorithm is implemented in Python using PyTorch 1.11.
 There are two subfolders in this repository:
 - AGTC-HDR: application of the proposed algorithm in multi-exposure fusion-based HDR imaging (Section 4.1 in the paper)
 - AGTC-HSI: application in hyperspectral image restoration (Section 4.2 in the paper)

-We first upload the source codes of the proposed algorithm.
+We have first uploaded the source code of the proposed algorithm.
 Data and pre-trained weights will be updated later.
-Since the inputs of the proposed algorithm is as simple as
+Since the input to the proposed algorithm is as simple as
 ```
 data   = torch.rand(1, 103, 64, 64)
 omega  = torch.rand(1, 103, 64, 64) < 0.9